actuarialexamvault/actuarialexamvault.github.io/README.md

 - **Backend**: Firebase (Auth, Firestore)
 - **Storage**: IndexedDB for local files
 - **Styling**: Custom CSS with gradients and animations

-## Getting Started

-1. Clone the repository
-2. Set up Firebase project and add your config to `js/firebase-config.js`
-3. Open `index.html` in a web browser or serve with Live Server
-4. Sign up and start practicing!

 ## Project Structure